 France has taken part in Rare Disease Day since its debut in 2008.
-Key events have included public gatherings in Paris, a book of rare disease patient stories, and the annual awareness raising campaign aboard national trains.
-There have also been educational programs launced in French public schools and smaller, regional events.
-In 2015, informational stands were held in 28 different cities to raise awareness among the general public.
-There were also benefit concerts in three cities and several conferences.
+Key events have included public gatherings in Paris, a book of rare disease patient stories, and the annual awareness raising campaign aboard national trains and in cinemas.
+There have also been educational programs launched in French public schools and smaller, regional events.
+Conferences on rare diseases inform the public of ongoing struggles; and information stands run by the National Alliance Maladies Rares have helped to raise awareness in shopping centres, hospitals and churches.

 You can also get involved!
 Do you know of any events not listed here?
 Email us at [email protected]is.org.

 A l'occasion de la journée mondiale des maladies rares, plusieurs monuments se pareront en région des couleurs de la journée...